Clubs

 To Apply: If you're interested in being a Blanchet Campus Ambassador, you may apply online or contact Mrs. Becker.

-To Apply: Download an application or see advisor.
+To Apply: Download an application or see Mr. Mark Risen.
 Students wishing to be a part of the DECA leadership team should see the advisor for an additional application and guidelines.

 In Digital Media students work on various forms of digital media to develop, design and present a variety of projects.
 They meet from 7:45 am to 8:30 am, Tuesdays and Thursdays.